-.
-The play is very simple in its structure.
-It consists of two monologues, one by Catharine and the other by her aunt Violet, concerning the death of Sebastian during the passed summer.
+Suddenly Last Summer was originally a 1958 one-act play written by Tennessee Williams.
+The play is very simple in its structure, with the bulk of its text consisting of a pair of monologues (with frequent interruptions), one by Catherine and the other by her aunt Violet, concerning the death of Catherine's cousin Sebastian during the previous summer.

 Catherine is currently in a mental hospital after returning from a disastrous trip in Europe with her cousin Sebastian.
 Their trip in the summer had ended rather badly with the death of Sebastian.
 Catherine, who is suffering from dementia, cannot remember exactly how he died.
 But, she knows a dark secret about him that Violet wants to keep hidden away.

 - Adaptation Expansion: The film adds extra scenes of Catherine imprisoned in the mental institution, as well flashback to the fateful trip to Spain her and Sebastian took last summer.

 - Adaptational Sympathy: In the play, Aunt Violet attempts to assault Catherine with a cane after she reveals the truth about Sebastian’s death, but in the film she quietly slips into insanity and is calmly escorted out of the greenhouse.